adam4321/CS-467_Software_Quiz/README.md

 #### Quiz Submitted

-After submitting the quiz, a page will display that says Quiz Submitted.
+After submitting the quiz by clicking the SUBMIT button, a page will display that says Quiz Submitted.
 Additionally, the time taken in minutes will be displayed below.